juliaguida/oystercard/algorithmic_complexity/README.md

 #### 1. Know your data structures.

 Common operations might be more expensive than you think.
 By checking how different structures (arrays, hashtables…)  work in memory, you’ll be able to save on simple operations.

+There are two workshops supporting this topic.
+* Watch the first one once you have written some algorithms for shuffle and reverse: https://www.youtube.com/watch?v=Vc8kuSBouPA&list=PLc4BYny7PXeSNl4uAOiDIbgX6GumDDqPC&index=3
+* Watch the second one once you have improved your initial algorithsm and written some code for find duplicates: https://www.youtube.com/watch?v=osPEozXe4JY&list=PLc4BYny7PXeSNl4uAOiDIbgX6GumDDqPC&index=4

 **Resources**:
 * [Here’s a table that shows the cost of operations on different data structures](https://en.wikipedia.org/wiki/Dynamic_array#Performance)